-Janka is the compelling account of Janka Festinger, a native of Sighet, Romania, who survived the Nazi Holocaust, fell in love and married an American soldier and immigrated to the United States to begin a new.
-At 70, she shares her life’s voyage.
+Janka is the compelling account of Janka Festinger, from Sighet, Romania, who survived the Nazi Holocaust, fell in love and married an American soldier, and immigrated to the United States to live the American Dream.
+At 75, she finally shares her story…

 News Flash: Get your tickets for the next Janka performance at the Carl Cherry Art Center in Carmel, CA. Performances on Friday & Saturday, January 24 & 25, at 7:00pm, and Sunday Matinee, January 26, at 2pm.
 Click here for more information.